All Collections

 3. Keep it clear

-Don't allow length to let you fall into a trap of using complex sentence structures and words.
-You can write a book at a 5th grade reading level.
-Don't let your writing style slip.
+Don't allow the length to let you fall into the trap of using complex sentence structures and words.
+You can write a book at a 5th-grade reading level.
+Keep your writing style from slipping.

 Comb through your "long email" a few times before you hit send.
-You'll be surprised how often that "long email" falls under 250 words after a few editing rounds.
+After a few editing rounds, you'll be surprised how often that "long email" falls under 250 words.